rudylattae/compare/README.rst

 ========

 Compare is a compact utility that provides an alternative, expressive syntax for comparing data values.
-Have you been looking for a escape from stale XUnit style asserts that plague the omni-present `unittest <http://docs.python.org/library/unittest.html>`_?
+Have you been looking for an escape from the stale XUnit style asserts that plague the omni-present `unittest <http://docs.python.org/library/unittest.html>`_?
 You may have found just what you need.
-If compare fits your style, you may use it as a drop-in replacement for "self.assert..." cruft.
+I invite you to take a look at this little utility.
+If it fits your style, you may use it as a drop-in replacement for the "self.assert..." style of doing assertions in python.

-Compare was designed to be a stand-alone alternative assertion syntax.
-As such you may use it with your favorite testing/specification framework.

 The compare API exposes the **expect** construct which allows you to compare values with readable and extensible syntax.
+It was designed to be a stand-alone alternative assertion syntax.
+As such you may use it as-is with your favorite testing/specification framework.

 Features